Evidence of dynamical dark energy in a non-flat universe: current and future observations: Results and Analyses

 The effects of GWSS dataset are also visible when this is added to the combined dataset SN+BAO+BBN+$H(z)$+CMB.
 Our major observations in this case are as follows.
 The inclusion of GWSS to SN+BAO+BBN+$H(z)$+CMB, changes the results on $\Omega_{k0}$ quite significantly.
 We find that when the GWSS dataset is added to SN+BAO+BBN+$H(z)$+CMB, the possibility of the non-flat universe is pronounced for all three parametrizations in contrary to the results from SN+BAO+BBN+$H(z)$+CMB.
 In particular, in presence of GWSS with this combined dataset, we find $\Omega_{k0} \neq 0$ at more than 95\% CL for PADE-I and SPADE-I, and $\Omega_{k0} \neq 0$ at more than 68\% CL, for PADE-II.
 We further notice that in presence of GWSS, the phantom nature of $w_0$ obtained in all three scenarios is pronounced and the uncertainties in $w_0$ are mildly reduced.
-Focusing on the $w_1$ parameter in PADE-I and SPADE-II, we find that the mean values and the uncertainties are changed after the addition of GWSS to SN+BAO+BBN+$H(z)$+CMB: for PADE-I, $w_1 = -0.480 \pm 0.029$ (68\% CL, without GW) is shifted to $w_1 = -0.397 \pm 0.053$ (68\% CL, with GW); and for PADE-II, $w_1 = 1.89 \pm 0.29$ (68\% CL, without GW) gets shifted to $w_1 = -0.257 \pm 0.071$ (68\% CL, with GW).
+Focusing on the $w_1$ parameter in PADE-I and SPADE-II, we find that the mean values and the uncertainties are changed after the addition of GWSS to SN+BAO+BBN+$H(z)$+CMB: for PADE-I, $w_1 = -0.480 \pm 0.029$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB) is shifted to $w_1 = -0.397 \pm 0.053$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB+GW); and for PADE-II, $w_1 = 1.89 \pm 0.29$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB) gets shifted to $w_1 = -0.257 \pm 0.071$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB+GW).
 For $w_2$, massive changes are observed in its mean values and uncertainties for PADE-I and PADE-II.
-We find that for PADE-I, $w_2 = 1.81 \pm 0.10$ (68\% CL, without GW) is shifted to $w_2 = 1.464^{+0.072}_{-0.092}$ (68\% CL, with GW) and for PADE-II, $w_2 = -2.35 \pm 0.33$ (68\% CL, without GW) is shifted to $w_2 = -0.876 ^{+0.072}_{-0.092}$ (68\% CL, with GW).
+We find that for PADE-I, $w_2 = 1.81 \pm 0.10$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB) is shifted to $w_2 = 1.464^{+0.072}_{-0.092}$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB+GW) and for PADE-II, $w_2 = -2.35 \pm 0.33$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB) is shifted to $w_2 = -0.876 ^{+0.072}_{-0.092}$ (68\% CL, SN+BAO+BBN+$H(z)$+CMB+GW).
+Overall, we notice that $(w_1, w_2) \neq (0, 0)$ at many standard deviations for PADE-I and PADE-II with an improvement of $\Delta \chi^2 = -2.2$ (for PADE-I) and $\Delta \chi^2 = -3.3$ (see Table~\ref{tab:IC}), and $w_2 \neq 0$ at more than 68\% CL for SPADE-I with an improvement of $\Delta \chi^2 = - 3.1$ (see Table~\ref{tab:IC}).
+Hence, the evidence of dynamical DE is found within these parametrizations for this combined dataset.
+This evidence does not alter in the absence of the curvature while the strength of evidence may alter depending on the constraints on the parameters, see Table~\ref{tab:flat-GW}.